ThinkPad X series: X250

+The 3rd-generation ThinkPad X1 Carbon was released by Lenovo in early 2015 as part of the X1 Carbon line-up and was the successor to the 2nd generation.
+It featured Intel Broadwell i5 and i7 processors.
+This model retained the carbon fiber chassis, weighing around 1.31 kg (2.9 lbs), and offered a 14-inch display in either TN FHD (1920×1080) or IPS WQHD (2560×1440), the IPS having a touchscreen option.
+Generation 3 brought back the physical function keys instead of the adaptive touch bar.

+The X1 Carbon (3rd Gen) was generally well-received for its lightweight design, solid build, and improved battery life.
+However, some reviewers criticised the limited port selection without Ethernet or USB-C, soldered RAM up to 8GB, and high starting price, at around £1,200.

 2016

 X260

-The ThinkPad X Series laptops were released in 2016 by Lenovo during the CES congress and replaced the earlier ThinkPad X250.
+The ThinkPad X260 laptop was released in 2016 by Lenovo during the CES congress and replaced the earlier ThinkPad X250.
 The ThinkPad X260 adopts the Skylake processors, adds an additional USB 3.0 port, but USB-C is missing. and replaces the VGA port with an HDMI port in addition to the existing Mini DisplayPort port.
 Lenovo claims the X260 can achieve battery life of 21.5 hours from a full charge.

 2017

 X270

 The 12.5 in ThinkPad X270 was announced in December 2016 with TN and IPS displays available in HD and FHD as well as a FHD touch screen option.
 Lenovo claims the X270 can achieve more than 20 hours of battery life from a full charge.
 It includes one USB-C port supporting USB 3.1 Gen 1 speed (5 Gbit/s) and PD (charging via USB-C), HDMI, two USB Type-A 3.0 ports, one of which is "always on", allowing users to charge items plugged in while the laptop is off or asleep.